What to see, what to do Uganda?

 The lions of Ishasha

-The large tree fawns in Queen Elizabeth Park are an unusual attraction.
+The tree lions of Queen Elizabeth Park and Murchison Falls are an unusual attraction.

 iStock-1220402623.jpg